kr4ster/merchant-sdk-dotnet/Samples/PayPalAPISample/README.md

 Overview
 --------
-The PayPal API sample project is an API scratch pad application that allows you to test PayPal's APIs.
+PayPalAPISample application is an API scratch pad application that allows you to test PayPal's APIs.

 This application is a handy complement to the API reference guides available on x.com.

 The samples also demonstrate how you can use the SDK to call the API methods in your own application.